-Tchitengo diamond project in Angola will provide near-term production growth for the Company.
-Lipari will own a 75% equity interest in the project, which is situated along the border between the Lunda Norte and Lunda Sul provinces of northeastern Angola.
+Tchitengo diamond property in Angola will provide near-term production growth for the Company.
+Lipari will own a 75% equity interest in the property, which is situated along the border between the Lunda Norte and Lunda Sul provinces of northeastern Angola.
 The property encompasses 30 kimberlites, including 2 kimberlites that have reached an advanced stage of development.
-The 10.6-hectare Tchiuzo kimberlite was developed to a pre-feasibility phase of development by ALROSA during the period 2006 through 2013.
+The 10.6-hectare Tchiuzo kimberlite was developed to a pre-feasibility phase of development by Sociedade Mineira de Catoca during the period 2006 through 2013.
 The 10-hectare Tchegi-38 kimberlite was discovered by BHP Billiton in 2008 and reached the bulk sampling stage of development.

 Lipari’s management team has extensive diamond development and operational expertise, which has helped grow the Company into South America’s largest diamond producer.
 Lipari is leveraging its experience to advance the development of the Tchiuzo and Tchegi-38 kimberlites in Angola, where there is potential for world-class diamond mines.